Resource-Bounded Kolmogorov Complexity Provides an Obstacle to Soficness of Multidimensional Shifts: Proof of Lemma

 The lemma follows from Claim~1 and Claim~2.
 For a more detailed argument we refer the reader to~\cite{kass-madden}.

-\begin{remark} In the construction discussed above, pattern $R$ does not determine the epitomes of $P'$ compatible with $R$ (these epitomes can be different, though they must be \emph{not greater} than the epitome of the initial pattern $P$).
-This is why we cannot apply Proposition~\ref{p:epitomes}, and we have to employ the extended definition of \emph{partial} epitomes. \end{remark}
+\begin{remark} In the construction discussed above, pattern $R$ does not determine uniquely the epitomes of $P'$ compatible with $R$ (these epitomes can be different, though they all must be \emph{not greater} than the epitome of the initial pattern $P$).
+This is why we cannot apply Proposition~\ref{p:epitomes}, and we have to use Proposition~\ref{pbis:epitomes}. \end{remark}